Physics-Informed Spectral Modeling for Hyperspectral Imaging: Conclusion

 \section{Conclusion}

 We have shown that equipping DL models with physics-inspired priors informs them effectively and offers better predictive accuracy, lower demand for labeled data, and more transparency of the inference process.
-There is wealth of other RS-related knowledge, not exploited by \mname, that can be injected into ML models.
-The neurosymbolic architectures \cite{neural-symbolic, neurosymbolic-ai} offer a particularly promising and natural framework for this, and will be subject of our further research.
+Overall, the neurosymbolic architectures \cite{neural-symbolic, neurosymbolic-ai} offer a particularly promising and natural framework for incorporating the wealth of RS-related domain knowledge, and will continue to be the subject of our further research.
+Among others, we plan to exploit \mname's use of continuous physical parameters (e.g., wavelength $\mu$ in nm), rather than discrete band indices, as it facilitates cross-sensor transferability: unlike in standard CNNs, the learned latent representation is sensor-agnostic.
+Future work will transfer models between sensors by mapping diverse spectral samplings to this unified physical space.

-\textbf{Acknowledgment:} Research supported by the statutory funds of Poznan University of Technology and the Polish Ministry of Science and Higher Education, grant no. 0311/SBAD/0770.
+\textbf{Acknowledgment:} Research supported by the statutory funds of Poznan University of Technology and the Polish Ministry of Science and Higher Education, grant no. 2025/57/B/ST6/03737.